-The EU-funded MULTI-ACT project aiming to increase the impact of health research on people with brain diseases kicks off today.
+The EU-funded MULTI-ACT project aims to increase the impact of health research on people with brain diseases.
 It will create and implement a new model allowing for the effective cooperation of all relevant stakeholders and be applicable in defining the scope of health research and innovation as well as new metrics for the evaluation of its results.

 Higher life expectancy among Europeans has caused an increase in the number of patients with brain diseases, such as Alzheimer’s, Parkinson’s, Multiple Sclerosis and many other disorders.
 Brain ill-health currently affects 179 million individuals in Europe and will affect one in three Europeans during their lifetime.
 The five most prevalent brain diseases in Europe are anxiety disorders, migraine, mood disorders, addiction and dementia.
 It is therefore of utmost importance to develop a research model that produces results that have a real impact on the lives of these patients and their caregivers.